Bloom-host/BloomDocs/docs/plugins_and_modifications/multiplatform/advancedban.md

 You will then need to decide if you are going to be using internal storage (HSQLDB) or external storage (MySQL).

-If you decide to use MySQL for AdvancedBan, you can [learn how to setup a MySQL database here](/databases).
+If you decide to use MySQL for AdvancedBan, you can [learn how to set up a MySQL database here](/databases).

 ## Usage
 AdvancedBan has many commands to be able to moderate and punish rule-breakers, the most important commands are here: